ecilasun/riscvtool/README.md

 You can find NekoIchi SoC here: https://github.com/ecilasun/NekoIchi

-# Building the samples for ecrv32
+# Building the samples for NekoIchi

 Currently there's no 'make' file to build the sample executables.
 Please use the following to build them: